ahmohbati/SecOn/NewDisk.md

 `sudo service syslog-ng stop`
 `sudo service apache2 stop`
 `sudo service mysql stop`
-1. Check for any ELSA perl processes which may need to be killed
+1. Check for any ELSA perl processes which may need to be killed manually
 `ps aux |grep perl`
 1. Determine your new drive's path
 `sudo fdisk -l`